au-compilation-group32/dolphin-compiler/README.md

 ### Task 4:

 Check the code in lib/semant/semant.ml.
-Most positive features are implemented for string and record.
-Some part of Array is supported.
-We only have time to check for a few errors.

 ### Task 5:

 The runtime has been incoporated properly.
 Check the runtime directory.
 Do note that we don't rename any record and function name (with the exception of main to dolphin_fun_main).

-Most feature of codegen for string and record have been implemented.

 ### Task 6:

-test 58 and 59 are new.
-Test 60 is for array, and it pass semant successfully.

-## TODO list:

-- Fix edge case of min negative integer.
-- Test all BiNops
-- Improve test22: Currently only check for error in the outermost scope, need to check the scope of inner loops as well.
+test 58-75 are new.
+Test 80 fails since we have seg fault when implementing default string.